Skip to main content

 Singles.
 Tandems.
 Whole families.

-We dip you at the end of the flight — plan to get wet from about the waist down, so wear swimwear and bring a towel.
+We dip you at the end of the flight, so plan to get wet from about the waist down.
+Wear swimwear and bring a towel.
 Sunscreen and water recommended.

 What's included